 When allowed by a user, UE context information, such as sensor-level information (e.g. direction, speed, power status, display status, other sensor information installed in the UE), application-level information (e.g. foreground applications, running background application, application data, user settings, etc.)

-The 3GPP system shall support a secure mechanism to collect system information while ensuring end-user and application privacy e.g. application level information such as application usage information is not to be related to an individual application user identity or subscriber identity and UE level information such as UE location is not be related to an individual subscriber identity.
+[PR.5.2.2-008] The 3GPP system shall support a secure mechanism to collect system information while ensuring end-user and application privacy e.g. application level information such as application usage information is not to be related to an individual application user identity or subscriber identity and UE level information such as UE location is not be related to an individual subscriber identity.

-The 3GPP system shall support a mechanism to collect the information in a timely manner to enable optimized network elasticity regarding resource use based on accurate context information.
+[PR.5.2.2-009] The 3GPP system shall support a mechanism to collect the information in a timely manner to enable optimized network elasticity regarding resource use based on accurate context information.

 5.3.2 Potential Requirements

-The 3GPP system shall enable operators to define different levels of mobility support for different UEs.
+[PR.5.3.2-001] The 3GPP system shall enable operators to define different levels of mobility support for different UEs.

-Mobility support consists of providing none, any one or some combination of the following (subject to further consideration regarding complexity by Stage 2):
+[PR.5.3.2-002] Mobility support consists of providing none, any one or some combination of the following (subject to further consideration regarding complexity by Stage 2):

 - minimizing packet loss during inter- and/or intra-RAT cell changes for some or all packet data connections (e.g. APNs) of a UE,